kaijchen/kaijchen/README.md

 ### Hi there 👋

-- 🌱 I’m interested in distributed systems.
+- 🌱 I’m interested in distributed systems and system software.
 - ❤️ My [contributions](foss/contributions.md) to FOSS.

 <!--